dvdmtw98/notes/notes-vault/information-security/cyber-attacks/cross-site-scripting-xss.md

 #### Reflected XSS

-Works when the target loads an URL that is specially crafted by the attacker
+Works when the target loads a URL that is specially crafted by the attacker
 Affects input fields and URLs that have parameters.
 If the input fields are not sanitized then we can enter a JS script which will get executed when submitted

 [Reflected XSS Example](http://testphp.vulnweb.com/listproducts.php?cat=%3Cscript%3Ealert(%22Hello%20World%22)%3C/script%3E)